 - Social anxiety disorder.
 With social anxiety disorder, people may feel afraid of social or performance-oriented situations, which can lead to avoiding social situations altogether.

-Depression is a common mental health disorder that often appears in people with anorexia.
-Depression can cause difficulties with daily activities, such as going to school, going to work, and eating.
-Some common types of depression include persistent depressive disorder, postpartum depression, and seasonal affective disorder.
+When it comes to the topic of anorexia and mental health concerns, depression is a common condition on the list.
+Depression can cause difficulties with daily activities, such as going to school, going to work and eating.
+Some common types of depression include persistent depressive disorder, postpartum depression and seasonal affective disorder.
 Bipolar disorder also has a depressive component, but it’s also accompanied by euphoric or irritable moods, according to the NIMH.

 Some common signs and symptoms of depression include: